Anger Management Control and Techniques

 What signs and symptoms will be present if you're about to have a heart attack?
 Recognize the warning signs and save your life, or possibly someone else's.

-Anger, is the easiest emotion to express, and often the root of the problem is caused by hurt, fear, resentment or feeling as if you were "done wrong" or that you cannot control a given situation and are powerless.
-Anger can cause a normally sane person to make some very terrible and insane choices (anger and rage is not the same as stupidity, although stupid people are equally if not more dangerous when angry than half intelligent people, because stupid=unpredictable).
+Anger, is the easiest emotion to express, and often the root of the problem is caused by hurt, fear, resentment, or feeling as if you were "done wrong" or that you cannot control a given situation and are powerless.
+Anger can cause a normally sane person to make some very terrible and insane choices (anger and rage are not the same as stupidity, although stupid people are equally if not more dangerous when angry than half intelligent people, because stupid equals unpredictable).
 Anger can come in many forms: spewing verbal garbage at those you love, going to extremes and breaking things, or physically hurting others or oneself.
-Internalized anger is physically damaging.
+Internalized anger is physically damaging for your health too.

 - What does Cortisol do to your body?
 Cortisol, the s...

 What is the importance of Cortisol?
 How does it behave in your body?
 How can you lower high levels to reduce the negative effects it can cause on your body?

 What are some factors to consider when thinking about your anger?

 What triggers you to lose your temper?
 Blow your top?
 Or completely see red?